jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 ``new Enemy()`` does all the following:
 * allocates a block of memory big enough to hold the Enemy data as specified in the class definition;
-* fills in default values for all the fields (instance variables) in that block (unlike local variables, instance variables don't have to be given values to before they are used, although you really should);
+* fills in default values for all the fields in that block (unlike local variables, fields don't have to be given values to before they are used, although you really should);
 * runs the *constructor* of the Enemy class on the new object (this is some code we can write to do additional setup on new objects);